 A word of warning: many beginner longboarders think all they’ll ever want to do is ride to work or do some relaxed cruising. oftentimes, however, they end up getting hooked, and within a couple of months, they want to move on to more technical riding – be it freeride, long distance pumping, freestyle, or downhill.

 That’s why veterans often advise beginners against choosing a “pure” cruising board to start with, because they’ll outgrow the board fast and feel hindered if they decide to get into more advanced stuff.

-Get the awesome 34″ landyachtz Ripple Ridge (Amazon link) topmount for weaving quickly around obstacles, with its comfortable foot pockets, wheel wells, and functional kick tail.
+Choose the landyachtz Ripple Ridge 34″ (Amazon) topmount for weaving quickly around obstacles, with its comfortable foot pockets, wheel wells, and functional kick tail.